 Distract And Disengage Your Cat

 Make it a point to try and distract your cat before it tries to bite you.
 The best method that works for me is to shake an empty soda can filled with coins or marbles.
-The sound will distract your cat and shoo it away.

 Make sure to praise your cat when it redirects its focus away from you.
 Our cats love getting positive reinforcement too.